edamla/mediterraneanagency/_books/2021-09-01-kosem-sultana.md

 this dreadful time, every second of which seemed like an hour, there was only one road left; fight like a valiant...
-The chief killer of the incomparable Valide Sulta- na left her, thinking she was dead.
+The chief killer of the incomparable Valide Sultana left her, thinking she was dead.
 They were just starting to move away from this bloody room when they noticed that she was groaning and breathing.
 The unlucky killers of this bloody night realized that